top of page

 We welcome projects in progress as well as proposals for new projects.
 We are happy to host artists working in pairs or teams.

 The studio and exhibition space will be the Coach House, a multi-use heritage building that was once Marshall McLuhan’s salon on campus.
 Successful projects will activate the space while respecting the limitations of that space.
+Photos of the exhibition space are available here.

 Artist support

-The Artist in Residence will have studio, work, and exhibition space at the Coach House, on campus at the University of Toronto, from July 15 through October 15, 2023 (start date flexible), with the expectation that an exhibition will run from September 8 through October 15.
+The Artist in Residence will have studio, work, and exhibition space at the Coach House, on campus at the University of Toronto, from June 15 through October 1, 2024 (start date flexible), with the expectation that an exhibition will run from August 29 through October 12, 2024.

 The Residency comes with:

-• a stipend of CAD $10,000
+• a stipend of $10,000 CAD;

-• a materials budget of CAD $10,000 (both CAD)
+• a materials budget of $10,000 CAD;

-• gallery, studio, and research assistance
+• gallery, studio, and research assistance;

-• photo and/or video documentation of the exhibition
+• photo and/or video documentation of the exhibition;

-• access to the University of Toronto libraries
+• access to the University of Toronto libraries;

-• access to fabrication facilities, with additional support for specialized fabrication
+• access to fabrication facilities, with additional support for specialized fabrication;

 The Centre will be happy to help coordinate studio visits with University of Toronto faculty during the residency.